SafarMirek/bachelor_thesis/README.md

 ```

 **WARNING:** You can use this option only with Apple Silicon computer.
 With linux please use conda environment.

+### Tinyimagenet dataset

+For testing purposes we provide our tinyimagenet dataset.
+To use it you need to extract
+`tiny_imagenet100.tar` into your TensorFlow Datamodels folder (default: `~/tensorflow_datasets`).

 ### Create pre-trained Mobilenet model